-Responsibilities of the Governing Council for the financial statements
+Responsibilities of the Council for the financial statements

-Governing Council of the College is saddled with the responsibility of overall governance of the College and to give direction of its affairs as vested in the establishment Act of Federal Colleges of Education in Nigeria (FCEN) 2023.
 The Management is responsible for the preparation and fair presentation of these financial statements in accordance with International Public Sector Accounting Standards (IPSAS) and in the manner required by the Institution for such internal controls as the Council determines is necessary to enable the preparation of financial statements that are free from material misstatement.

-In preparing the financial statements, the Governing Council is responsible for assessing the Institution's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting.
+In preparing the financial statements, the Management is responsible for assessing the Institution's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting.
 The Council is responsible for overseeing the Institution's financial reporting process.